 Where can I find the most accurate applicant tracking system reviews?

 There are several sites that have done ats reviews that are trustworthy.
-PCmag.com, Capterra.com and Softwareadvice.com all have great free applicant tracking system reviews you can access.
+PCmag.com, Capterra.com and Softwareadvice.com all have great applicant tracking system reviews you can access.

 What is typical applicant tracking system pricing?